Process indicators: When data becomes meaningful

 Director Industrial & Logistics at CBRE Poland,

-After a very challenging 2024 and a slow first half of 2025, I can see clear improvement on the Polish industrial real estate market.
-The trend which started end of last year, has bursted out with the beginning of 2026.
-While the statistics do not yet fully reflect this, we are receiving many more requirements from potential clients.
-Importantly, these requirements are not only for smaller spaces, as was the case through nearly one and a half year, but also for large units of 30,000–40,000 square meters, and in few cases 100+.
-This indicates renewed confidence from investors.
+After a very challenging 2024 and a sluggish first half of 2025, I see a significant improvement in the Polish industrial real estate market.
+The trend that started at the end of last year has clearly strengthened at the beginning of 2026.
+Although the statistics do not yet fully reflect this, we are receiving significantly more inquiries from potential clients.
+Importantly, these inquiries are not only for smaller spaces, as was the case for almost a year and a half, but also for large units of 30,000 to 40,000 square meters and in some cases even over 100,000 square meters.
+This indicates a renewed confidence on the part of investors.

-Roughly 90% of these inquiries come from foreign companies across different sectors, which highlights Poland’s continued attractiveness.
-I also see a change in developers’ behaviour: after years of caution, nearly 40% of new projects in Q4 of last year have started speculatively.
-For me, this shows that developers trust demand will absorb the current vacancy.
-The overall market recovery may not be very fast, but I feel cautiously optimistic.
-The signs of stabilization are visible, and I expect more deals to be signed in the following months.
+Around 90% of these inquiries come from foreign companies from various sectors, which underlines Poland’s continuing attractiveness.
+I am also observing a change in behavior among project developers: After years of caution, almost 40% of new projects were launched speculatively in the fourth quarter of last year.
+For me, this shows that project developers are confident that demand will make up for the current vacancy rate.
+The recovery of the overall market may not be very fast, but I am cautiously optimistic.
+There are signs of stabilization and I expect more contracts to be signed in the coming months.

-In my opinion, the most important driver today is the need to serve European customers more efficiently.
-International companies, especially from China and the US, increasingly realize that it is better to produce inside Europe rather than ship from overseas.
-They save logistics costs, shorten delivery times, and stay closer to their markets.
-For European firms, the motivation is often cost optimization – labour costs and incentives in Poland remain attractive, even though salaries have risen in recent years.
+In my opinion, the most important driver at the moment is the need to serve European customers more efficiently.
+International companies, especially from China and the US, are increasingly recognizing that it is more advantageous to produce in Europe rather than ship from overseas.
+They save on logistics costs, shorten delivery times and stay closer to their markets.
+For European companies, the motivation is often cost optimization – labor costs and incentives in Poland remain attractive, although salaries have risen in recent years.

-I also see strong sectoral trends.
-The automotive industry remains very active in Silesia.
-Renewable energy, particularly wind power and its suppliers, has become a fast-growing cluster in northern and western Poland.
-Another trend, shaped by geopolitics, is the growing demand from defence-related companies, which I believe will continue.
-E-commerce also plays a major role, mostly driven by Chinese companies seeking for large space with short delivery timeline.
-We need to also remember about regions close to Ukraine, where companies are supplying goods despite the ongoing conflict.
-Altogether, demand is driven by a mix of supply-chain optimization, cost savings, and sector-specific developments, making the Polish market dynamic and diverse.
+I also see strong industry trends.
+The automotive industry is still very active in Silesia.
+Renewable energies, especially wind power and its suppliers, have developed into a fast-growing cluster in northern and western Poland.
+Another geopolitical trend is the increasing demand from companies in the defense industry, which I believe will continue.
+E-commerce also plays an important role, mainly driven by Chinese companies looking for large spaces with short delivery times.
+Not forgetting the regions close to Ukraine, where companies are delivering goods despite the ongoing conflict.
+Overall, demand is driven by a mix of supply chain optimization, cost savings and industry-specific developments, making the Polish market dynamic and diverse.

-Poland is clearly the leader, but in almost every project we compete with Romania, Hungary, and Slovakia.
-Romania in particular has grown strongly and often wins projects that Poland does not.
+Poland is clearly the leader, but in almost every project we compete with Romania, Hungary and Slovakia.
+Romania in particular has grown strongly and often wins projects that Poland does not receive.

-Within Poland, I see different dynamics.
-The south, especially Silesia, remains a hotspot for automotive and heavy manufacturing.
-The Szczecin region has become very strong, driven mainly by Scandinavian companies active in renewable energy.
-For me, it is one of the real star markets right now.
-In eastern Poland, Lublin and its surroundings attract investors linked to Ukraine, both in production and logistics.
-Overall, I always emphasize to clients that Poland offers both established hubs such as Warsaw, Upper Silesia, and Wrocław, as well as promising emerging regions like Szczecin, Lublin, and Bydgoszcz.
-This combination of mature and rising locations is a unique strength of the Polish market.
+I see different dynamics within Poland.
+The south, especially Silesia, remains a hotspot for automotive and heavy industry.
+The Szczecin region has developed into a very strong location, mainly thanks to Scandinavian companies in the renewable energy sector.
+For me, it is currently one of the absolute top markets.
+In eastern Poland, Lublin and the surrounding area are attracting investors with links to Ukraine, both in terms of production and logistics.
+In general, I always emphasize to my clients that Poland offers both established centers such as Warsaw, Upper Silesia and Wroclaw as well as promising up-and-coming regions such as Szczecin, Lublin and Bydgoszcz.

 The combination of established and up-and-coming locations is a unique strength of the Polish market.